ibm-cloud-docs/billing-usage/billing-faq.md

 {: #removecard}
 {: faq}

 You must have an active credit card or PayPal account on file.
 You can replace an existing credit card with a new one.

-* If you're using a new US-based Pay-As-You-Go account with credit card billing, you can replace your credit card by going to the [Support Center](/unifiedsupport/supportcenter){: external} and opening a support case.
+* If you're using a new US-based Pay-As-You-Go account with credit card billing, you can add a new credit card in the Monthly Payment Method form on the [Payments](/billing/payments){: external} page.
 * For all other accounts, you can remove a credit card and switch to a different payment method by clicking **Pay with Other** > **Submit change request**.
 To complete the change, review and update the support case that is created for you.
 * If you manage your payment method on a separate billing platform, you can remove your credit card by going to [{{site.data.keyword.IBM_notm}} Billing](https://myibm.ibm.com/billing/){: external}.
+For more information, see [Managing your payment method outside of the console](/docs/billing-usage?topic=billing-usage-linkedusage#payment-method-ibm).

 ## How do I change the invoice currency from US Dollars to my local currency?
 {: #localcurrency}